gabija-p/Weaver-front/README.md

 # Weaver
 This is a personal project that is being developed for the purpose of improving my skills.
-The final product will be intended for online shopping, helping clients decide whether to buy a piece of clothing or not.
+The final product will serve as an online shopping tool, assisting clients in making decisions about purchasing clothing items.